 2. The applicant must complete and submit the South College School of Pharmacy Supplemental Application.

-The supplemental application is required of all applicants to the South College PharmD Program.
-This is in addition to the PharmCAS application.
-Your application to the PharmD Program is not complete, and cannot be processed, until we receive your supplemental application.
+A supplemental application is required from all applicants to the South College PharmD Program.
+The PharmCAS application cannot be processed until a supplemental application is received.

 The South College School of Pharmacy Supplemental Application collects basic demographic information and information needed for statistical reporting to the U.S. Department of Education.
 This application also contains a series of questions designed to provide a more comprehensive view of the applicant by gathering information that is not contained in the PharmCAS application.
 Additional information about PharmCAS is available on the American Association of Colleges of Pharmacy website at www.aacp.org.